-Creating a Common Agenda for Public Health Workforce Development
+A Common Agenda for Public Health Workforce Development

-The National Consortium brings together key stakeholders to create lasting change in the public health system.
-We cannot ensure the well-being of all communities until we overcome the underlying issues and conditions that limit the effectiveness of the public health workforce and impede the equitable delivery of public health services to communities.
+It was clear to the Planning Committee that the public health workforce will not be able to ensure the well-being of everyone in this country until the public health community collaborates to overcome the underlying issues and conditions that limit the effectiveness of the workforce and impede the equitable delivery of public health services.

 To provide a concrete starting place, the National Consortium will focus on state, Tribal, local, and territorial public health (also referred to as governmental public health).
 Nevertheless, we hope the work we do will ultimately benefit the entire workforce.

 Over the next few months, the Steering Committee of the National Consortium will share the outcomes of its collaborative work: decisions about where we need to focus, what we need to do to succeed, and what we must keep in mind as we pursue our collective vision.

 While the Steering Committee has led this effort, the outcomes reflect the input of hundreds of members of the public health community across the country, for which we are grateful and which we hope will persist as we begin to do the hard work of collaborating to achieve our vision.